Berkelium0/AI-Project-1.3/README.md

 ## Different Approaches

-For this project, I used two different approaches.
-My initial approach was to create every possible combination of blocks, according to the clues and send that to the SAT solver.
-For small boards this approach worked very well, but after the size of the board grew larger than 10x10, the time it required became more and more unbearable.
-My other approach was to create rules depending on the starting points of the blocks and implement their effects on eachother as rules, instead of brute-forcing by calculating every possible combination.
-In the end, this approach was exponantially faster and clues that took over an hour to solve with the combination approach was being solved in mere minutes.
-Here is what I did and learned while implementing both of the approaches:
+For this project, I experimented with two distinct approaches.
+Initially, I generated all possible block combinations based on the clues and passed them to the SAT solver.
+This method worked well for small boards, but as the board size grew beyond 10x10, the processing time became increasingly impractical.

+To address this, I developed a second approach that focused on creating rules based on the starting positions of the blocks and their interactions, rather than brute-forcing every possible combination.
+This rule-based method proved to be exponentially faster, reducing solving times from over an hour to just a few minutes for larger puzzles.
+Here's what I did and learned while implementing both approaches:

 ### Combinations Approach

-In both approaches I start by getting the board info from the `.clues` file.
-Then, I send the shape, color and hints information to the `generate_dnf`function.
-There, the board is created depending on the shape info and each cell are added to the `variables`list.
-After that, the hints are seperated depending on its axis ("row","col,"x","y","z") and then sent o the `generate_combinations`function, which creates every possible combination that row can have.
-It does this by calculating some variables first.
+In both approaches, I begin by extracting the board information from the `.clues` file.
+The shape, color, and hints are then passed to the `generate_dnf` function.
+Within this function, the board is constructed based on the shape information, and each cell is added to the `variables` list.
+Next, the hints are categorized by their axis ("row", "col", "x", "y", " z") and sent to the `generate_combinations` function, which calculates necessary variables and generates all possible combinations for each row.

-+ `total_block_length`= sum of all the block clues.
++ `total_block_length`= sum of all block clues.
-+ `num_blocks`= length of the block clues list, tells how many blocks there are.
++ `num_blocks`= The number of blocks, determined by the length of the block clues list.
-+ `minimum_requred_spaces` = required space count between the blocks.
-Depends if colored or not.
-If not colored, it is num_blocks - 1 because a space has to seperate each block. else, it is +1 for each block of the same color that are next to eachother.
++ `minimum_requred_spaces` = The minimum number of spaces required between blocks.
+If the blocks are not colored, this is 'num_blocks - 1' (one space between each block).
+If colored, it includes additional spaces between adjacent blocks of the same color.
-+ `total_occupied_cells` = this is the minimum number of cells that has to be filled stated by the clue. its calculated with `total_block_length` + `minimum_required_spaces`.
++ `total_occupied_cells` = The minimum number of cells that must be filled, calculated as `total_block_length` + `minimum_required_spaces`.
-+ `remaining_cells` = the number of "free" spaces that we can move around and create the combinations. it is `length_of_the_row` - `total_occupied_cells`
++ `remaining_cells` = The number of free spaces available for creating combinations, computed as `length_of_the_row` - `total_occupied_cells`
-+ `gap_positions` = this is the number of gaps where free spaces can be put in. these gaps are between each block and at the start and the end, which means their number is `num_blocks`+ 1
++ `gap_positions` = The number of gaps where free spaces can be inserted.
+This includes gaps between blocks and at the start and end, resulting in `num_blocks + 1` gaps

 Given this setup, the function uses combinatorial selection to generate all valid configurations:

 **Combinatorial Selection:** The code selects gaps − 1 positions from a total of cells + gaps − 1 possible positions.
-This is mathematically expressed as:
+This is expressed as:

-\[
-\binom{\text{cells} + \text{gaps} - 1}{\text{gaps} - 1}
+> (cells + gaps - 1, gaps - 1)
-\]

 This binomial coefficient represents the number of ways to choose positions for the gaps within the sequence of cells.

 **Gap Size Calculation**: Once the positions of the gaps are selected, the code calculates the size of each gap between the blocks.
-If 𝑝<sub>1</sub>, 𝑝<sub>2</sub>, … , 𝑝<sub>𝑔 − 1</sub>
-are the chosen positions, the gaps are computed as:
+If 𝑝<sub>1</sub>, 𝑝<sub>2</sub>, … , 𝑝<sub>𝑔 − 1</sub> are the chosen positions, the gaps are computed as:

-gaps_arr = [ 𝑝<sub>1</sub>, 𝑝<sub>2</sub> − 𝑝<sub>1</sub> − 1 , … , cells + gaps − 2 − 𝑝<sub>𝑔 − 1</sub>]
+gaps_arr = [𝑝<sub>1</sub>, 𝑝<sub>2</sub> − 𝑝<sub>1</sub> − 1 , … , cells + gaps − 2 − 𝑝<sub>𝑔 − 1</sub>]

-I initially thought this was caused because of the `to_cnf`function in the sympy library.
-In its documents, it is stated that it uses a simple method to convert dnf to cnf.
-It just multiplies each variable with eachoder to make it cnf (* PART BETTER DKFJGDLFK**) To solve this issue I implemented the tseytin transformation formula
+The combinations are generated as sequences of 1s and 0s to represent filled and unfilled blocks, and this information is sent back.
+In the DNF (Disjunctive Normal Form) stage, cells in the row are marked with Not if they are empty and combined with `And` operators within each combination, and `Or` operators between different combinations.
+Once all combinations are processed, these DNF formulas are converted to CNF (Conjunctive Normal Form) using the `dnf_to_cnf` function to make them suitable for the SAT solver.

+Initially, the `to_cnf` function was used for this conversion, but it became too slow as board sizes increased.
+This function's complexity grows exponentially with the number of cells due to its variable distribution method.
+To address this, I implemented the Tseytin transformation, which introduces auxiliary variables to manage complexity better.
+This allowed the script to handle boards larger than 10x10, but it still struggled with boards approaching 20x20.
+As the inefficiencies became evident, alternative approaches were explored for even larger boards.

 ### Block Start Approach

 ## Structure and Time Complexities of the Combinations Approach